 In the screenshot, you see a highlight from the section showing the DNS addresses the test detected.
 In this case, it found 50 DNS servers that are being used by my ISP, which is why I didn’t include them all.

 While this doesn’t explicitly reveal my IP address, it does expose the IP addresses and locations of the default DNS servers used by my ISP, which could be linked back to me and be used to reveal the history of my online activities.

-Now, we’ll take a look at the results when I run the IPLeak test while my connection is being protected by my Virtual Private Network of choice, which is ExpressVPN.
+Now, we’ll take a look at the results when I run the IPLeak test while my connection is being protected by my Virtual Private Network of choice, which is NordVPN.

-As you can see, only one DNS address was detected: the DNS server used by ExpressVPN to route my requests.
-ExpressVPN’s DNS servers are secure, and since they’re located in the privacy-copacetic British Virgin Islands, they don’t save any logs connected to my online antics.
+As you can see, only one DNS address was detected: the DNS server used by NordVPN to route my requests.
+NordVPN’s DNS servers are secure, and they don’t save any logs connected to my online antics.

 If any of the 50 servers that were listed in my unprotected tests had shown up on the list, it would have indicated a leak.
 If there is a leak, your current VPN isn’t doing its job, and you should look for a new provider.